Apple: Toward General Active Perception via Reinforcement Learning: Active Perception Policy Learning

 Formally, we define the problem of active perception as a special case of a Partially Observable Markov Decision Process (POMDP).
-Here, the environment is governed by unknown dynamics $p(\hat{h}_{t + 1}|\hat{h}_t, \hat{a}_t)$, where $\hat{h}_t$ is the hidden environment state and $\hat{a}_t$ is the action taken at time $t$.
-The agent then makes observations through the distribution, $p(o_t|\hat{h}_t)$, where $o_t$ is the observation.
+Here, the environment is governed by unknown dynamics $p(\tilde{h}_{t + 1}|\tilde{h}_t, \tilde{a}_t)$, where $\tilde{h}_t$ is the hidden environment state and $\tilde{a}_t$ is the action taken at time $t$.
+The agent then makes observations through the distribution, $p(o_t|\tilde{h}_t)$, where $o_t$ is the observation.
 In the active perception scenario, the agent's objective is to learn a particular property of the environment, e.g., the class or pose of an object.
-We assume that the ground truth value $\ys_t$ of this property at time $t$ is part of the hidden state $\hat{h}_t$ and thus not directly accessible to the agent.
-Hence, the hidden state decomposes into $\hat{h}_t = (h_t, \ys_t)$, where $h_t$ is the remainder of the hidden state without the ground truth property value.
+We assume that the ground truth value $\ys_t$ of this property at time $t$ is part of the hidden state $\tilde{h}_t$ and thus not directly accessible to the agent.
+Hence, the hidden state decomposes into $\tilde{h}_t = (h_t, \ys_t)$, where $h_t$ is the remainder of the hidden state without the ground truth property value.
 Additionally, the agent's action space contains not only control actions $a_t$ but also a current estimate $\y_t$ of the desired environment property.
-In other words, the action space decomposes into $\hat{a}_t = (a_t, \y_t)$, meaning that the agent predicts the desired environment property at every step.
+In other words, the action space decomposes into $\tilde{a}_t = (a_t, \y_t)$, meaning that the agent predicts the desired environment property at every step.
+As is typical for RL, the action $a_t$ is a control signal, e.g., a desired finger movement, which is communicated to the agent's motor controllers.